square/workflow-swift/Samples/Tutorial/Tutorial2.md

                 // Return `nil` for the output, we want to handle this action only at the level of this workflow. return nil

-            case .didLogin:
+            case .didLogIn:
-                // Return an output of `didLogin` with the name. return .didLogin(name: state.name)
+                // Return an output of `didLogIn` with the name. return .didLogIn(name: state.name)
             }
         }
     }